FAIRmat-NFDI/AreaC-Tutorial-CECAM-2023/docs/part1.md

 ???+ info "What are entries exactly?"
     Entries are individually stored data packages, shown as rows in the overview table.
     In our context, they mostly overlap with an _individual calculation_, e.g., a single-point calculation or a single molecular dynamics run.
-    When separate calculations are linked together into a _workflow_ (see [Part II](part2.md)), the overall link also receives its own dedicated entry.
+    When separate calculations are linked together into a _workflow_ (see [`Advanced > Creating custom workflows`](Advanced/part4.md)), the overall link also receives its own dedicated entry.
     Lastly, since NOMAD covers the whole of Condensed Matter Physics and Chemistry, entries can also be _experimental samples_ or _batches_.

 ??? success